HottScall/React-Blog/private/LEARNING.md

 For more information on Redux Thunk, see here: https://github.com/reduxjs/redux-thunk

 To get a reminder of what the function you need to use Redux Thunk then click in src folder and then into the index.js file which contains the function required for Redux Thunk.

+<h2 align="centre">Shortened Syntx with Redux Thunk</h2>

+If you've not installed Redux-Thunk into your project by now, do it.
+Once you have installed into your project you also have to wire it up to the Redux Store.

+root/index.js

+- install thunk from "redux-think"
+- add a second argument to the redux import, next to createStore called applyMiddleware
+- Remove createStore from the Provider tag and assign it a variable above your render method, then call that variable in the provider tag
+- Now call the applyMiddleware within your createStore, next to the provider and pass in thunk.